joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## Sony

-Our vision is to use our passion for technology, content and services to deliver kando, in ways that only Sony can
+Vision: Our vision is to use our passion for technology, content and services to deliver kando, in ways that only Sony can

+Mission: To be a company that inspires and fulfills your curiosity.

 ## Special Olympics